 The amount of heat given off when steam changes back to water is 540 calorie/gram (called heat of vaporization).
 The amount of heat it takes to raise one gram of water one degree C is 1 calorie.
-Thus one can see a lot of heat is capable of being transferred to the skin for very little amount of steam.
+Thus one can see a lot of heat is capable of being transferred to the skin for very little weight of steam.

-Using these numbers it is easy to show that one can expect to produce hot waist water of about 7 (above 190 degree F) to 14 (above 140 degree F) times more volume of output water than the input water that was converted to steam in the first place.
+Using these numbers it is easy to show that one can expect to produce hot waist water of about 7 (above 190 degree F) to 14 (above 140 degree F) times more volume of water output than the input water that was converted to steam in the first place.
 This assumes a room temperature of about 70 degree F as the starting temperature for the water.

-List of parts for the last approach, number 4:

-The unit was built to be broken apart and shipped in a standard home Depot box no bigger then 18" by 18" by 25".
-Recommend using only lead free solder.
+List of parts for number 4 approach: (the unit was built to be broken apart and shipped in a standard home Depot box no bigger then 18" by 18" by 25").
+Use only lead free solder.
 Your prices might a bit different I included my current cost.